thoughtsondata/ds-portfolio/README.md

-# Data Science Portfolio by Malachi Ivey
-This repository of my projects and notebooks relaated to data analysis and machine learning.

-## Kaggle Competitions
-coming soon..
+## Welcome to my portfolio.
+Below you can find a number of my personal projects that I've worked on recently.
+They tackle data science and analysis issues with machine learning, plotting, and/or data exploration techniques.

+**Note**: These projects are in chronological order, so the higher a project is, the newer it is.

-## Stand Alone Projects
+## Projects

-coming soon...
+### Chess Analyzed